luisarizmendi/openshift-edge-demos/demos/placement/doc/sections/01-generators.md

           restartPolicy: Never
     ```

-## Going beyond
+## Going Beyond

-In this example we are making changes directly on the object in OpenShift, but you can also try to align more with the GitOps paradigm by putting the `ApplicationSet` descriptor in Git and create it from an additional `Application` object, so you can make changes in the Git file instead of in the object directly for better traceability (similar to what you will do in the next section).
+In this example, we are making changes directly on the object in OpenShift, but you can also align more with the GitOps paradigm by placing the `ApplicationSet` descriptor in Git and creating it from an additional `Application` object.
+This way, you can make changes in the Git file instead of directly in the object for better traceability.

-Also you could try to use different Generators for the same propuse of delivering APPs in different clusters with their associated specific values, for example.
+You could also use different generators to deliver apps in different clusters with their associated specific values.